 Purpose and Philosophy

-The aims of the Graduate Program in Pharmacy are to produce students with the following characteristics:
+The aims of the Graduate Study Program in Pharmacy (by research) are to train students to develop the following characteristics:

-- To have expert knowledge and technical competency in a specialized area of research;
+- To acquire expert knowledge and technical competency in a specialized area of research;

-- To be able to critically analyze a research problem, propose a hypothesis and suggest approaches to investigate the hypothesis;
+- To be able to critically analyze research problems, propose hypothesis/research question and suggest approaches to conduct the necessary investigation;

-- To be able to critically analyze research findings, to apply appropriate methodologies and statistical analyses, to provide an objective summary of results and a proposal for future investigations;
+- To be able to apply scientific methodologies for conducting properly designed experiments and generating relevant data, critically analyze research findings, provide an objective summary of results and a proposal for future investigations;

-- To be able to write and present their research findings in a concise and objective manner;
+- To be able to write and present their research findings in a concise, coherent and objective manner;

 - To be able to instruct and mentor junior students;

-- To maintain integrity and honesty in their research endeavor; and
+- To exercise integrity and honesty in all research endeavors; and

-- To have the ability to perform across discipline boundaries.
+- To demonstrate the ability to think and conduct investigations across discipline boundaries.

-- To ensure that the PhD candidate has the ability to design, write and orally defend a research project proposal
+- To assess and ascertain that the graduate students have demonstrated the ability to conduct investigations, write and orally defend a sound research project proposal supported by relevant data.

 The PhD Qualifying Examination consists of 2 parts: QE I and QE II